input-output-hk/partner-chains/docs/developer-guides/block-participation-rewards.md

 The pallet should be added to the runtime and configured to use `BlockAuthor` type as its `BlockProducerId` and use the `Moment` type.
 Additionally, it must be provided a source of current block author and moment.
-These are provided out of the box for chains using Aura under feature flag `aura-compat`.

 #### Address Associations